AndreiBoris/riddle-game/README.md

 new game.

-**If you find some kind of bug that makes the game less enjoyable you can save the game and contact me at Andrei.Borissenko@gmail.com.
+**If you find some kind of bug that makes the game less enjoyable you can save the game and create an issue here!
 Most fixes would be compatible with older saved versions of the game.
 Though I have tested this game enough that I hope you won't have to deal with anything truly annoying.
 Cheers!

 A thank you goes out to Arash Moghimi and Bryan Weiser for providing some suggestions for improvement!

+Realistically I probably won't go back to edit this game but might come back and do a newer, better version of something like this at some point in the future.
+Will take suggestions :)